Flag of Ukraine

 symfony php bin/phpunit --filter=testPostToCreateUser

 And... it fails with a 500 error.
-The interesting thing is what that 500 error is.
+The interesting thing is what that 500 error says.
 Let's "View Page Source" so we can read this even better.
 It says

 No mapper found for App\UserResource\UserApi -> App\Entity\User

-And this is coming from MicroMapper.
-This is basically saying:
+And this comes from MicroMapper.
+This basically says:

 Creating a Mapper

 MicroMapper isn't magic... it's really the opposite.
-To teach micro mapper how to do this conversion, we're going to create a class that explains how to do it.
+To teach micro mapper how to do this conversion, we need to create a class that explains what we want.
 That's called a mapper class.
 And these are fun!

 Let me start by closing a few things... and then creating a new Mapper/ directory in src/.
 Inside of that, add a new PHP class called... how about UserApiToEntityMapper, because we're going from UserApi to the User entity.